 However, many vendors specialise in particular areas, as each component can be pretty complex.
 So, when vendors respond to a multifaceted request, they are often only capable of genuinely supporting one or a few partial element(s).

-A partner ecosystem is greater than the sum of its parts
+1+1=3: Ecosystems are greater than the sum of their parts

 A partner ecosystem is a network of partners from the same or interconnected industries, collaborating to deliver solutions that meet client expectations via a single, effortless customer experience.
 As in nature, the different elements of an ecosystem are connected, but each brings and takes different things according to its capabilities and needs.
 In this way, no partner is required to own or run every part of a solution offered to a customer, but rather can provide a specific component of the service, contribute with a crucial skill for a project, or ask for support when needed.

-As the popularity of the partner business model grows, it has been stated that partner ecosystems could unlock $100 trillion of value for business over the next ten years.
-Because of this, more and more vendors realise the opportunities in presenting a joint solution with a carefully selected partner, or partners, to address more of the entirety of a customer requirement than they would be able to do individually.
+As the popularity of the partner business model grows, more and more vendors realise the opportunities in presenting a joint solution with a carefully selected partner, or partners, to address more of the entirety of a customer requirement than they would be able to do individually.

 Partner ecosystem strategies differ from ‘partner outsourcing’, where the more prominent vendor typically contracts with the client and then addresses individual component solutions.
 Instead, a clear and defined partner strategy enables the marketing of processes and capabilities as one solution from the outset.
 Each challenge is identified, and an optimum joint response is designed.
 Ultimately, the value achieved via collaboration is more significant than what each participant could have generated on their own.